Culicoides variipennis: Morphologic distinctions

-C. variipennis as a vector
+Culicoides variipennis as a vector

-Bluetongue Virus
+Bluetongue virus

-The C. variipennis attacks in swarms with the Bluetongue virus; this can be devastating to livestock and is the most economically important arthropod borne animal diseases in the United States.
+Culicoides variipennis attacks in swarms with the Bluetongue virus; this can be devastating to livestock and is the most economically important arthropod borne animal diseases in the United States.
 C. variipennis transmits the Bluetongue virus, found in North America from latitude 40° N to 35° S. However, the virus is absent from northeast United States because the cold weather does not allow for the vector of the Bluetongue disease.
 On average, the virus costs $125 million due to the restriction of movement on livestock to countries that are free of the virus.
 The C. variipennis can transmit diseases if the population density is greater than one per 3.57 km2; however, this can be reduced if the area is treated with insecticide.
 When the C. variipennis infects sheep, the sheep experience swelling of the tongue and erosions in the mouth and throat, often leading to the death of sheep, abortion, and deformed lambs.
 When infected with Bluetongue virus, cattle experience similar symptoms such as abortion and stillborn calves, but it is often less severe compared to sheep.

 The gut barrier in C. variipennis allows for some prevention of infection of Bluetongue virus via blood meals.
 Both poor nutrition as a larva and more quantity in blood meal means a higher likelihood of being infected.
-When naturally infected with Bluetongue virus, the C. variipennis contains the Bluetongue Virus in the thorax, and then is secreted by the fly’s saliva while blood feeding for the next 7–10 days, but is only first detected within 4 days.
+When naturally infected with Bluetongue virus, the C. variipennis contains the Bluetongue Virus in the thorax, and then is secreted by the fly's saliva while blood feeding for the next 7–10 days, but is only first detected within 4 days.
 When the C. variipennis is persistently infected, especially in lab, with Bluetongue virus, the anterior and posterior midgut, in addition to the foregut/midgut junction show the most signs of infection.
 There are also affected cells in the gut cells that then affect the haemocoel and then are detected in a few fat body cells.
 There is also small detection in low-level range of secondary organs’ fat body cells, but high concentration in the tissues of the organs.
 While the C. variipennis is orally infected with the Bluetongue virus, the anterior and posterior midgut and the foregut/midgut junction cells show infection.
 There is no evidence for the Bluetongue virus to be transmitted transovarial from infected females to progeny.